RagsFTW/APRICoT/README.md

 # APRICoT
- A Password Recon Integrity COmplexity Tool
+ A Password Recon, Integrity, and COmplexity Tool